Last updated on March 22nd, 2023 at 05:05 pm

 UVB rays are what allow your bearded dragon to produce vitamin D. Vitamin D is critical in converting dietary calcium to calcium that is shuttled to their bones.
 Lack of UVB is a very common cause of MBD.

-Lighting can be tricky, that’s why we went in-depth on the subject in this article (article coming soon).
+Lighting can be tricky.
+That’s why we went in-depth on the subject in this article.
 Complete with photographs and visual guides, it has everything you need to know about setting up proper lighting for your bearded dragon.

 It’s up to us!